liguowang/cobind/docs/usage/cooccur.rst

 Command (getting help)
 ----------------------

-:code:`cobind.py overlap -h`
+:code:`cobind.py cooccur -h`

 ::

- usage: cobind.py overlap [-h] [-n ITER] [-f SUBSAMPLE] [-b BGSIZE] [-o] [-d] input_A.bed input_B.bed
+ usage: cobind.py cooccur [-h] [--ncut N_CUT] [--pcut P_CUT] [-d] [--dist MAX_DIST] input_A.bed input_B.bed background.bed output.tsv

  positional arguments:
    input_A.bed      Genomic regions in BED, BED-like or bigBed format.
-The BED-like format
-                         includes: 'bed3', 'bed4', 'bed6', 'bed12', 'bedgraph', 'narrowpeak',
+The BED-like format includes: 'bed3', 'bed4', 'bed6', 'bed12',
-                         'broadpeak', 'gappedpeak'.
+                    'bedgraph', 'narrowpeak', 'broadpeak', 'gappedpeak'.
 BED and BED-like format can be plain text, compressed (.gz, .z, .bz, .bz2, .bzip2) or remote (http://, https://, ftp://) files.
 Do not compress BigBed foramt.
 BigBed file can also be a remote file. input_B.bed      Genomic regions in BED, BED-like or bigBed format.
-The BED-like format
-                         includes: 'bed3', 'bed4', 'bed6', 'bed12', 'bedgraph', 'narrowpeak',
+The BED-like format includes: 'bed3', 'bed4', 'bed6', 'bed12', 'bedgraph', 'narrowpeak', 'broadpeak', 'gappedpeak'.
-                         'broadpeak', 'gappedpeak'.
 BED and BED-like format can be plain text, compressed (.gz, .z, .bz, .bz2, .bzip2) or remote (http://, https://, ftp://) files.
 Do not compress BigBed foramt.
-BigBed file can also be a remote file.
+BigBed file can also be a remote file. background.bed   Genomic regions as the background (e.g., all promoters, all enhancers). output.tsv       For each genomic region in the background BED file, add another column indicating if this region is "input_A specific", "input_B specific", "co-occur" or "neither".

  optional arguments:
-   -h, --help            show this help message and exit -n ITER, --ndraws ITER
+   -h, --help       show this help message and exit --ncut N_CUT     The minimum overlap size. default: 1) --pcut P_CUT     The minimum overlap percentage. default: 0.000000) -d, --debug      Print detailed information for debugging.
-                         Times of resampling to estimate confidence intervals.
-Set to '0' to turn off resampling.(default: 20)
-   -f SUBSAMPLE, --fraction SUBSAMPLE
-                         Resampling fraction. (default: 0.75) -b BGSIZE, --background BGSIZE
-                         The size of the cis-regulatory genomic regions.
-This is about 1.4Gb For the human genome. (default: 1400000000) -o, --save            If set, will save peak-wise coefficients to files ("input_A_peakwise_scores.tsv" and "input_B_peakwise_scores.tsv").
-   -d, --debug           Print detailed information for debugging
+   --dist MAX_DIST  When intervals are disjoint, find the closest up- and down-stream intervals that are no further than `max_dist` away.
+                    default: 250000000)

 Command (example)